- International Students

 Considerations for Proposed International Linkage Agreements

 The goals and objectives of each linkage activity should be complementary to the mission and purpose of Missouri S&T and consistent with and reflected in the strategic plan.
-The elements of the linkage program will be specific and periodically reviewed by the Office of International and Cultural Affairs, and in conjunction with the effort, those responsible for generating or continuing the linkage are to report the linkage activity on an annual basis.
+The elements of the linkage program will be specific and periodically reviewed by International Affairs, and in conjunction with the effort, those responsible for generating or continuing the linkage are to report the linkage activity on an annual basis.

 There are three types of international linkage agreements: